simov/purest/README.md

         // Example: given the path and domain set above, this will match
         // https://graph.facebook.com/api/v3/files/[NUMBER-ID]/content.json
         "files\\/\\d+\\/content": {
-          "__endpoint": {
+          // REQUIRED: in case of a regex endpoint "__endpoint": {
             // REQUIRED: for regex endpoints
             "regex": true